How Much Caffeine in a Red Bull Can? 2025 Breakdown Revealed

-Red Bull contains 80 mg of caffeine per 8.4 oz (250 ml) can, which is comparable to a cup of coffee.
+Red Bull contains 80 mg of caffeine per 8.4 fl oz (250 ml) can—similar to a cup of coffee.
+Larger sizes offer a considerably higher capacity.
+Below is the full breakdown:

 ---|---|